vkucukcakar/runit-docker/README.md

 # vkucukcakar/runit

-runit Docker image for service supervision and zombie reaping
+runit Docker image for service supervision (especially for images running multiple processes) and zombie process reaping

+vkucukcakar/rsyslog which runs multiple processes (a log daemon and a logrotate cron) is a working example of use case.

 * runit used for service supervision
-* tini running as PID 1 to overcome zombie process issue
+* tini running as PID 1 to solve zombie process issue
-* Alpine and Debian based images
+* Alpine based image

 ## Supported tags

 * alpine, latest
-* debian

 ## Examples